-Levels of Performance 5 Exceeds Expectations 4 Proficient 3 Competent 2 Limited 1 Deficient N/O Application of knowledge, professional behavior, ethics, and skills are indistinguishable from an entry-level practitioner when meeting requirements and expectations of the activities and assignments.
-Demonstrates sound knowledge, confidence, and effectively applies entry-level skills; seeks assistance after investigating all possible Meets expectations.
-Requires minimal supportive or directive cues to apply principles; works independently at acceptable standards.
-Demonstrates effective use of entry-level skills.
-Requires frequent supportive cues; identifies principles but needs direction to identify application.
-A remediation plan will be developed.
-Needs direction to Not observed in this rotation
+Competency Evaluation Rubric 5 Exceeds Expectations 4 Proficient 3 Competent 2 Limited 1 Deficient N/O Application of knowledge, professional behavior, ethics, and skills are indistinguishable from an entry-level practitioner when meeting requirements and expectations of the activities and assignments.
+Meets all expectations.
+Demonstrates sound knowledge, confidence, and effectively applies entry-level skills; seeks assistance after investigating all possible solutions.
+Practices with little to no guidance or supervision needed. effective use of entry-level skills.
+Requires frequent supportive cues; identifies principles but needs direction consistently identify principles and application.
+Not observed in this rotation